-The Master of Music (Performance Studies) programme, with a classical music focus, is designed to cater to the changing needs of musicians today.
-It has a strong emphasis on performance with the Principal Study instruction at its core embracing both solo and collaborative performance and yet, develop Masters’ level skills of critical enquiry and research through a secondary specialisation in areas of teaching, research, or community music.
+The Master of Music (Performance Studies) programme, with a focus in Western Art Music tradition, is designed to cater to the changing needs of musicians today.
+It has a strong emphasis on performance with the Principal Study instruction at its core embracing both solo and collaborative performance and yet, develop Master’s level skills of critical enquiry and research through a secondary specialization in areas of teaching, research, or community music.

 * This programme received a 100% graduate employability score in the Ministry of Higher Education’s Graduate Employability 2020.
 (Source: ge.mohe.gov.my/)

 The programme is conducted entirely in English.
 It is essential that all candidates are able to speak, read, and write fluently in English.